-With more than a dozen independently-owned coffee shops and four roasters – two of which just opened this fall – Winston-Salem is on its way to squarely securing itself as the “Seattle of the South.”
+With more than two dozen independently-owned coffee shops and four roasters – two of which just opened this fall – Winston-Salem is on its way to squarely securing itself as the “Seattle of the South.”
 Even during a global pandemic, Winston-Salem’s coffee scene as never been so bold.
 Because we were equal parts thrilled and always eager to taste test a new cup of joe, we recently sat down to visit with our two newest roasters that not only opened their doors in the middle of a global pandemic, but each traveled from two diametrically different parts of the Eastern Seaboard to land in landlocked Winston-Salem.

 “We wanted a place that was welcoming and encouraged new friendships, all while serving the some of the best coffee,” said Abbey.